Superb Food In Southern France?

 The landscape more than met our expectations.
 One could drive and drive in that country for months, and not get tired of the scenery.
 Nor could you see everything in a few months.
 There is so much to see, you could spend a year travelling around, and never see it all.

 Ironically, the best meal we had in France was an Italian Pizza!
-One of those paper thin crusts with hardly anything on it that absolutely explodes with flavour and knocks your taste buds off!!!
+One of those paper thin crusts with hardly anything on it that absolutely exploded with flavour and knocked our taste buds off!!!

 Come to think of it, this could apply to travel to any country.
-We’re lead to believe, through our own research, or television, Facebook, online forums, and other travellers, all the wonderful things we can expect from visiting a particular country.
+We’re lead to believe, through our own research, the internet, television, online forums, and other travellers, all the wonderful things we can expect from visiting a particular country.

-But darn it, where is all that luscious food you hear about in Southern France???
+But where was all that luscious food you hear about in Southern France???

 Tagged , , , , , , , , , , , , , , .
 Bookmark the permalink.